 The Company manages its financial assets invested in Endesa Group companies ensuring that the terms and conditions correspond with its liabilities.
 In order to mitigate this risk the Company meets liquidity requirements primarily through cash flows generated by ordinary operations and drawing on a range of financing sources while managing any liquidity excess as appropriate.
-Furthermore Endesa S.A., one of the largest energy companies in Spain, agreed with the company on 20 October 2016 the guarantee for payments of the Company's receivables due from Endesa S.A. and affiliated companies within the year.
+Furthermore Endesa S.A., one of the largest energy companies in Spain, agreed with the company on 20 October 2016 the guarantee for payments of the Company's receivables due from Endesa S.A. and affiliated companies as long as the intercompany financing activity exist.